-336. Act or omission constituting offence under two or more laws.
+336 Act or omission constituting offence under two or more laws

 Where an act or omission constitutes an offence under two or more statutory provisions or is an offence against a statutory provision and the common law, the person guilty of such act or omission shall, unless the contrary intention appears, be liable to be prosecuted and punished under either statutory provision or, as the case may be, under the statutory provision or the common law, but shall not be liable to more than one punishment for the act or omission constituting the offence.

-337. Estimating age of person.-
+337 Estimating age of person

-If in any criminal proceedings the age of any person is a relevant fact of which no or insufficient evidence is available at the proceedings, the presiding judge or judicial officer may estimate the age of such person by his appearance or from any information which may be available, and the age so estimated shall be deemed to be the correct age of such person, unless-
+If in any criminal proceedings the age of any person is a relevant fact of which no or insufficient evidence is available at the proceedings, the presiding judge or judicial officer may, in addition to the provisions of sections 14 to 16 of the Child Justice Act, 2008, estimate the age of such person by his or her appearance or from any information which may be available, and the age so estimated shall be deemed to be the correct age of such person, unless-

-- (a) it is subsequently proved that the said estimate was incorrect; and - (b) the accused at such proceedings could not lawfully have been convicted of the offence with which he was charged if the correct age had been proved.
+- (a) it is subsequently proved that the said estimate was incorrect; and - (b) the accused at such proceedings could not lawfully have been convicted of the offence with which he or she was charged if the correct age had been proved.